mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_backup_schedule.html.markdown

 -> **NOTE:** If you enable a Backup Compliance Policy, no user, regardless of role, can disable the Backup Compliance Policy without contacting MongoDB support, delete a backup snapshot, decrease the retention time for a snapshot after it's taken, disable Cloud Backup, modify the backup policy for an individual cluster below the minimum requirements set in the Backup Compliance Policy, or delete the Atlas project if any snapshots exist.
 For full list of impacts and more details see [Backup Compliance Policy Prohibited Actions and Considerations](https://www.mongodb.com/docs/atlas/backup/cloud-backup/backup-compliance-policy/#configure-a-backup-compliance-policy).

+-> **NOTE:** If Backup Compliance Policy is disabled and you then terminate a cluster, Atlas deletes the cluster's associated backup snapshots.
+If however Backup Compliance Policy is enabled, the backup is retained after cluster is deleted and backups can be used normally until retention expiration.
+For more details see [Back Up, Restore, and Archive Data](https://www.mongodb.com/docs/atlas/backup-restore-cluster/).

 In the Terraform MongoDB Atlas Provider 1.0.0 we have re-architected the way in which Cloud Backup Policies are manged with Terraform to significantly reduce the complexity.
 Due to this change we've provided multiple examples below to help express how this new resource functions.